 A: The downloaded CA certificate is a compressed package that consists of the following files:

-- ApsaraDB-CA-Chain.p7b: imports the CA certificate into the Windows operating system.
+ApsaraDB-CA-Chain.p7b: This file is used to import the CA certificate into the Windows operating system.

-- ApsaraDB-CA-Chain.pem: imports the CA certificate into other operating systems such as Linux or applications.
+ApsaraDB-CA-Chain.pem: This file is used to import the CA certificate into other operating systems such as Linux or applications.

-- ApsaraDB-CA-Chain.jks: stores truststore certificates in Java and imports the CA certificate chain into Java applications.
+ApsaraDB-CA-Chain.jks: This file stores truststore certificates of Java and is used to import the CA certificate chain into Java applications.

 Related API operations